 Pros

-- Competitive pricing for technical teams.
+- Competitive pricing for technical users who need advanced control.

 Cons